jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 to learn everything I could about the subject before I start working and having a real income to manage and budget.
-Now, 3 books, over 100 hours of podcasts, and countless blog posts later, I've slowed down a bit and started to share some of what I've learned with my friends and family.
+Now, 3 books, over 100 hours of podcasts, and countless blog posts later, I've slowed down a bit and started to solidify the things that I am learning by putting them into practice and by sharing them with my friends and family.

 If consuming all that personal finance literature has done one thing, it's made me hyper-aware of the cashflows in my life.
-I've found that, like most people, the three largest line items in my spending are food, housing, and transportation.
+I've found that, like most people, the three largest categories in my spending are food, housing, and transportation.
-I plan to write posts about each of those categories, with this first one focusing on food.
+I plan to write posts about each of those categories, and in this first one I will be focusing on food.
 More specifically, I'll be talking about choice of grocery store.

 ### Where To Get Food
 It's often preached in the personal finance community that one of the fastest ways that most people can start saving extreme amounts of money very quickly is by choosing not to eat out and to cook at home.
-That shift is the topic of a separate post, but chances are you're like most people and you already cook at home and eat food from grocery stores for something between 40% and 90% of your meals, so you can certainly benefit from reduced grocery costs.
+That shift away from eating out is the topic of a separate post, but chances are you're like most people and you already cook at home and eat food from grocery stores for something between 40% and 90% of your meals, so you can certainly benefit from reduced grocery costs.